 The sign illuminates eight lanes of the neighboring 710 Freeway.
 In contrast to the new monument to luxury, the gritty Long Beach Freeway leads into the post-industrial heart of Southeast Los Angeles.
 Thousands of eighteen-wheelers trucking in the majority of exports into the United States from the Pacific Rim make this the busiest highway with the most accidents in the state.
 The transported goods that make their way into every store across the country all pass by the Bicycle Club and the thousands of families who live along it.

-Read Vertiz's new essay on KCET: "A Man in His Backyard: sightseeing in the City of Commerce with author Stephen Gutierrez."
 The essay is like driving through the streets of southeast LA: past its modest homes, past the Citadel Outlets, past parks and schools that made gold medal swimmers and writers like Steve.
 Of course the journey ends with stuffed churros– how else could it go?

 “In the parking lot of the Food-4-Less supermarket on the corner of Atlantic and Slauson, two high school students stood near the sliding door entrance registering people to vote.
 The young women wore jeans and T-shirts (Garcia was probably in a Grateful Dead shirt), their hair gathered loosely into ponytails.
 Their temples beaded with sweat, both because of the weather and from asking complete strangers to sign state-issued documents.

 After five presidents and three recessions, El Pescador seafood restaurants are more popular than ever.
 Read my new essay on immigrant hustle, family lineage, and the multiple dazzling skills of restaurateurs in southeast LA.
 Gracias!

 As part of an ongoing project about the importance of the 710 corridor in Los Angeles, Vickie Vertiz contributed an article about the arts, teachers, and artists in Southeast Los Angeles, where she grew up.
 She names a few writers who also document the lives of the people in Southeast L.A., such as Steve Gutierrez’s short stories in Live from Fresno y Los and in Hector Tobar’s book, Translation Nation.